Chapter 1

 “It was all Floey’s idea?”
 I asked.
 “You knew nothing about the tombstone?”

-“It would be unethical to perpetrate a hoax of that nature,” he said, with the queasy dignity of a man who liked the sound of his own principles more than the practice.
+“It would be unethical to perpetrate a hoax of that nature,” he said, with the queasy dignity of a man who liked the sound of his own principles.

 “But it’s helping sales, isn’t it?”

 He hesitated just long enough to make the answer obvious.
-“Well, I ahh am doing rather well.
+“Well, I, ah, am doing rather well.
 Better than expected, in fact.
 I must be able to get hold of her and hand over her share.”

 “How much are we talking?”